Crownstone-Community/cloud-v2/doc/SYNCING.md

 - The user has an extra id: an entity has been created and not synced to the cloud yet.
   - SOLUTION: It will be marked with new: true.
 The user knows that this is new since the user does not have a cloudId
 - The cloud has an id less: another user has deleted an entity from the cloud and this user doesnt know it yet.
-  - SOLUTION: The cloud marks this id as DELETED
+  - SOLUTION: The cloud marks this id as NOT_AVAILABLE

 ## Future optimizations